Engine not running or cranking over can be an easy fix

 replacement battery which last longer but cost a little more online from sites like Amazon which you

-The battery supplies voltage to the starter through two battery
+The battery supplies voltage to the starter through positive and negative

-cables, positive and negative, which need to be clean and tight while being free from corrosion.
+battery cables which need to be clean, tight and free from corrosion.
+If you

-If you know the battery is good because it is fairly new or you tested it and it
+know the battery is good because it is fairly new or you have tested it has

-passed, you could have a battery connections problem at the terminals or starter
+passed there could be a battery connection problem at the terminals or starter

 While the dash lights are bright you turn the key to engage the starter and the dash lights go out and nothing happens